Giant moray: Distribution and habitat

-The giant moray is widespread in the Indo-Pacific region, being found from eastern coast of Africa, Red Sea included, until the Pitcairn group, Hawaiian Islands and also Polynesia.
-North to south Japan and south to New Caledonia, Fiji and the Austral Islands.
+The giant moray is widespread in the Indo-Pacific region, being found from eastern coast of Africa, Red Sea included, to the Pitcairn group, Hawaiian Islands and also Polynesia, north to southern Japan and south to New Caledonia, Fiji and the Austral Islands.

 It lives in lagoons and on the outer slopes of coral reefs.
 During the day, it sits sheltered in crevices between 1 and 50 meters deep.

 Biology

 The giant moray is carnivorous and nocturnal, hunting its prey within the reef.
 It is known to engage in cooperative hunting with the roving coral grouper (Plectropomus pessuliferus).
 These two fish species are complementary hunters: While the eel hunts in the reef, it may scare prey up and out of the reef, leaving them to be eaten by the grouper.
 Similarly, the grouper hunting above the reef may cause prey to attempt to seek refuge in the reef, where the moray may ambush them.

 The giant moray mainly feeds on fish and occasionally on crustaceans.
 This moray eel was recently identified as a natural predator of the lionfish (Pterois miles) in its native habitat in the Red Sea.
 A mature giant moray has few natural predators, although it may compete for food with reef-dwelling sharks.
 Cleaner wrasses are commonly found in its presence, cleaning the interior of its mouth.

 Gymnothorax javanicus have been shown to have very small optic tectum volumes, indicating that they primarily hunt by smell rather than vision.